Stono Rebellion: Aftermath

 Over the next two years, slave uprisings occurred independently in Georgia and South Carolina.
 Colonial officials believed these were inspired by the Stono Rebellion, but historians think the increasingly harsh conditions of slavery since the beginning of the 18th century under the rice and cotton cultures were sufficient cause.

 Planters decided to develop a slave population who were native-born, believing the workers were more content if they grew up enslaved.
 Attributing the rebellion to the recently imported Africans, planters decided to cut off the supply.
 They enacted a 10-year moratorium on slave importation through Charleston.
 When, a decade later, they opened the port to the international slave trade again, planters imported slaves from areas other than the Congo-Angolan region.

-In addition, the legislature passed the Negro Act of 1740 to tighten controls: it required a ratio of one white to ten blacks on any plantation.
+In addition, the South Carolina legislature passed the Negro Act of 1740 to tighten controls: it required a ratio of one white to ten blacks on any plantation.
 It prohibited slaves from growing their own food, assembling in groups, earning money, or learning to read.
 In the uncertain world of the colony, several of the law's provisions were based on the assumption that whites could effectively judge black character; for instance, whites were empowered to examine blacks who were traveling outside a plantation without passes, and to take action.

 The legislature also worked to improve conditions in slavery in order to avoid problems; it established penalties for masters who demanded excessive work or who brutally punished slaves.
 These provisions were difficult to enforce, as the law did not allow slave testimony against whites.
 They also started a school to teach slaves Christian doctrine.
 At the same time, the legislature tried to prevent slaves from being manumitted, as the representatives thought that the presence of free blacks in the colony made slaves restless.
 It required slaveholders to apply to the legislature for permission for each case of manumission; formerly, manumissions could be arranged privately.
 South Carolina kept these restrictions against manumission until slavery was abolished after the American Civil War.